SolderSplashLabs/Dipcortex-SolderBridge-Codebase/LPC11U24_Blinky/README.md

 LPC11U24_Blinky - Toggling GPIO
 ===============================

-Super simple example that shows you how to use an intterrup and a single pin as a GPIO
+Super simple example that shows you how to use the systick interrupt to toggle a single GPIO PIN

 Toolchain
 -------------------------------